 Versatile meatballs have become one of the most often served and enjoyed — foods on American tables.
 Get 10 recipes for these family favorites here!

 Take a look at a few of the many ways the recipe for a Thanksgiving staple – the old-fashioned green bean casserole – has been made over the years.

 Stuffing recipes from the seventies Stuffing in the seventies is a cinch to prepare.
-The dry mix may be combined with water and butter or
+The dry mix may be combined with water and butter or margarine and

 Team the unique cranberry flavor with that of the seasonal favorite, the sweet potato.
 Here are three tasty recipes featuring sweet potatoes & cranberries!